helm/helm-www/content/en/docs/topics/chart_best_practices/templates.md

 ---
 title: "Templates"
 description: "A closer look at best practices surrounding templates."
+weight: 3
 ---

 This part of the Best Practices Guide focuses on templates.

-## Structure of templates/
+## Structure of `templates/`

-The templates directory should be structured as follows:
+The `templates/` directory should be structured as follows:

 - Template files should have the extension `.yaml` if they produce YAML output.
   The extension `.tpl` may be used for template files that produce no formatted content.
 - Template file names should use dashed notation (`my-example-configmap.yaml`), not camelcase.
 - Each resource definition should be in its own template file.
-- Template file names should reflect the resource kind in the name. e.g. `foo-pod.yaml`, `bar-svc.yaml`
+- Template file names should reflect the resource kind in the name. e.g.
+  `foo-pod.yaml`, `bar-svc.yaml`

 ## Names of Defined Templates